LexicalError/NASA/HW0/HW0.md

 * **P4**
     * **UDP**
-    UDP is connectionless protocol, it works by providing "best effort" service: sending data without establishing a connection before hand, allowing you to send data without needing to care if the other end is even available or not.
+    UDP is connectionless protocol, it works by providing "best effort" service: sending data without establishing a connection beforehand, allowing you to send data without needing to care if the other end is even available or not.
     * **TCP**
     TCP works by establishing a connection first, then sending data over, TCP provides reliable data transfer, deals with errors and packet loses, and provides congestion control.